Managing Your Email Inbox

 Use CC and BCC Properly

 Do not CC yourself on messages.
-Outlook automatically saves a copy of all outgoing emails in your ‘Sent Items’ folder, obviating the need to copy yourself on communication.
+Gmail automatically saves a copy of all outgoing emails in your ‘Sent Items’ folder, so you don't need to copy yourself on communication.

 Use BCC sparingly.
 If the inclusion of an individual in a discussion requires discretion, consider taking the matter directly to the individual in person rather than in email.